Pembroke Welsh Corgi at a glance

 Take the Full IQ Test →Frequently Asked Questions

-Are Pembroke Welsh Corgis difficult to train?
+Are Pembroke Welsh Corgis easy to train?

 The Pembroke Welsh Corgi is a vibrant testament to the fact that size belies intellect.
 Their cleverness, rooted in centuries of demanding herding work, makes them far more than just a charming face.
 Appreciate the sharp, adaptable mind behind those perky ears, and you’ll unlock a deeper connection with these remarkable canine companions.